 The Indian government is largely in denial when it comes to racism.
 Refusing to acknowledge the racism and projecting the incidents as simply cases of urban violence means they are unlikely to prick at the conscience of Indian society, as they should.

-India’s trade with Africa has grown from $1 billion in 1990-1991 to $71 billion in 2014-2015.
 The government was recently spurred into action but only after African diplomats reacted to the murder of MK Oliver, a Congolese student in May 2016.
 The Indian Minister of State (External Affairs) personally met members of the African communities and strong police action against the culprits was assured.

 And the ministry of External Affairs and the ministry of Home Affairs have launched a series of racism sensitization programs in neighborhoods where most African citizens reside.

 This is a step forward, but more needs to be done.
 Racism and racist violence are not limited to Indians who live in close proximity to African citizens.

 India’s ministry of External Affairs and the ministry of Home Affairs need to make a concerted effort to sensitize the police and the public about how racism contradicts India’s past and present ideals.

 One way to do that is to inform Indians about how Indians and people of Indian origin are able to live peacefully and prosper in Africa and other parts of the world.

 In addition, the Ministry of External Affairs should have a department dedicated to addressing breaches of human rights against foreigners in the country.
 And appropriate and corrective laws should be passed and enforced to combat acts of racism.

 NGOS also have a role to play.
 Those working in human rights need to speak out against discrimination and racist violence and provide legal support to the victims.
 They could also lead community awareness programmes against racism, drawing on experiences from other countries.